UART Serial Interface

 LIDAR Navigation

-Many 2D LIDAR sensors used for SLAM (Simultaneous Localization and Mapping) stream distance data points to the main computer via high-speed UART connections.
+Many 2D LIDAR sensors for SLAM (Simultaneous Localization and Mapping) send streams of distance data to the main computer over high-speed UART links.

 GPS/GNSS Positioning

-Outdoor autonomous mobile robots rely on GPS modules that output NMEA sentences—standard ASCII strings containing latitude and longitude—exclusively over serial ports.
+Outdoor autonomous mobile robots use GPS modules that spit out NMEA sentences—standard ASCII strings with latitude and longitude—purely over serial ports.

 Motor Control Units

-Communication between the high-level fleet management computer and low-level motor drivers often happens via UART, sending target RPMs and receiving encoder feedback.
+High-level fleet management computers talk to low-level motor drivers via UART, sending target RPMs and getting encoder feedback in return.

 Wireless Telemetry

-Radio modules (like XBee or LoRa) used for remote monitoring and emergency stops in warehouses act as "wireless serial cables," transparently bridging UART data over the air.
+Radio modules like XBee or LoRa for remote monitoring and emergency stops in warehouses work like "wireless serial cables," passing UART data over the air seamlessly.

 Frequently Asked Questions